Advertising budget: What is it, and why does it matter?

 8 steps: How to determine your advertising budget

-Determining your advertising budget involves a series of steps that take into accounts your business goals, industry norms and available resources.
+Determining your advertising budget involves a series of steps based on your business goals, industry norms and available resources.

 To make it easy, we’ve compiled a list of eight steps to determining your advertising budget: